Learned Collusion: The Prisoner's Dilemma

+Chances of exit are significant when $\alpha=0.5$ and $\epsilon\leq0.05$, but welfare remains low because cooperation does not persist.

-To illustrate the dynamics of Q-values, let us consider a path of Q-values obtained when setting $\alpha=0.5$ and $\varepsilon=0.1$.
-For these $\varepsilon$ and $\alpha$, exits from defection are relatively frequent (over the time horizon shown), but joint cooperation does not last very long:\footnote{We plot the Q-values of player 1. $Q_{1}(C)$ is the blue curve, $Q_{2}(D)$ is the orange curve.}
+\textbf{The dynamics of Q-values}.
+To illustrate the dynamics of Q-values, consider a path of Q-values obtained when setting $\alpha=0.5$ and $\varepsilon=0.1$ (see Figure~\ref{fig6}).
+For these $\varepsilon$ and $\alpha$, we see an alternation between high-Q phases where cooperation occurs and low-Q phases where players mostly defects.
+Exits from low-Q phases are possible (over the time horizon shown), but high-Q phases do not last very long, compared to low-Q phases.\footnote{We plot the Q-values of player 1. $Q_{1}(C)$ is the blue curve, $Q_{2}(D)$ is the orange curve.}

-The occasional peaks correspond to phases where cooperation occurs (hence phases where Q-values rise), but on a closer look, these peaks involve relatively rapid alternations of \textbf{jointly cooperative phases} (where $\Delta_{i}^{t}>0$ for both) and \textbf{disorganized phases} (composed mostly of $CD^{^{\prime}}$s and $DD$'s).
-In \textbf{disorganized phases}, $Q$-values remain high (suggesting to players that some cooperation should be viable), but, as it turns out, both\ $\Delta_{i}^{t}$ remain close to $0$.
+The occasional peaks correspond to phases where cooperation occurs, but on a closer look, these peaks involve relatively rapid alternations of \textbf{jointly-cooperative phases} (where $\Delta_{i}^{t}>0$ for both) and \textbf{disorganized phases} (composed mostly of $CD^{^{\prime}}$s and $DD$'s).
+In \textbf{disorganized phases}, $Q$-values remain high and the payoffs obtained are below $Q$-values on average.
+As in Section~\ref{sectionQtraps}, this puts a downward pressure on $Q$-values, and it also prompts players to switch action frequently (with both\ $\Delta _{i}^{t}$ remaining close to $0$).
+This frequent switching of action is what gives cooperation \textit{resilience}, because eventually both will likely cooperate simultaneously and enjoy payoffs above Q-values, confirming that cooperation is a good option and fueling a new rise in Q-values.

-Figure \ref{fig7} plots the dynamics of $\Delta$'s between $t=2000$ and $t=2500$, starting from a defection trap (with low $Q$'s).
+\textbf{Transitions between phases.} Figure \ref{fig7} plots the dynamics of $\Delta$'s between $t=2000$ and $t=2500$, starting from a defection trap (with low $Q$'s).
 At $t=2120,$ players simultaneously jump to a prolonged cooperative phase which increases durably $Q$-values.
-Within this high-Q phase, alternations between disorganized and cooperative phases occur.
+Within this high-Q phase, alternations between jointly-cooperative phases (where $\Delta_{i}$ is high for both) and disorganized phases (where $\Delta_{i}$ are both close to $0$) occur.
 Figure~\ref{fig8} shows the end of the high-Q phase, which terminates with a prolonged disorganized phase.
 The duration of the disorganized phase is long enough to induce a drop in $Q-$values that makes prospects of cooperation slim ($Q-$values drop below 1), and players are trapped again in a (long) defection phase.